keras-team/keras/README.md

 This module allows to convert Caffe models to Keras for their later training or test use.
 See [this README](keras/caffe/README.md) for further information.

+**Please, be aware that this feature is not regularly maintained**.
+Thus, some layers or parameter definitions introduced in newer versions of either Keras or Caffe might not be compatible with the converter.

+**For this reason, any pull requests with updated versions of the caffe2keras converter are highly welcome!**

 ## Layer-specific learning rates

 This functionality allows to add learning rates multipliers to each of the learnable layers in the networks.
 During training they will